 Treatment options for sports injury pain depend on the underlying cause of your symptoms.
 Hamstring strains, for example, require a different approach than knee pain or degenerative disc disease.

 A medical professional can diagnose your condition and recommend the best course of action.
 At Unique Pain Medicine, we specialize in treating a wide range of injuries, from pulled muscles to IT band syndrome and Achilles tendonitis.

 If your pain is bearable, there are a couple of things you can do to relieve it and recover faster from injury.
 First of all, stop any activity and get more rest.
 Allow your body to recover and heal itself.
 Working out through pain will make things worse and cause further injury.
-Depending on where the pain occurs, consider using a walking stick or crutches.

 In case of swelling and redness, apply ice to the affected area.
 Keep it there for no more than 20 minutes every two hours or so.
 Wrap the ice in a cloth or towel — don’t apply it directly on your skin.
 Another thing you can do is to use a bandage or compression garment to reduce swelling and stabilize the injured area.